Championship League: Ranking version

 In the ranking version, 128 players take part in 32 rounds of group matches with each group consisting of four players.
 All matches are the bestoffour with three points awarded for a win and one point for a draw.
 The 32 players that top the group tables qualify for the second stage, consisting of eight groups of four players, and the eight winners from the second stage qualify for the two final groups.
 In each group, the players are ranked by points scored, frame difference and then headtohead results between players who are tied.
 Places that are still tied are then determined by the highest made in the group.
 If the highest break is also tied, the next highest break made by the players is used.
 The winners of the two final groups play a bestoffive final.
 The champion takes a place in the same season's Champion of Champions.

 Maximum breaks

-There have been 19 maximum breaks in the history of the tournament.
-Shaun Murphy made the first in 2014.
-Barry Hawkins and David Gilbert both made maximums in 2015, Gilbert made the 147th maximum in 2019, and then made another in 2025.
-Fergal O'Brien made one in 2016, and Mark Davis made two in 2017.
-Martin Gould and Luca Brecel both made maximums in 2018, and Ryan Day made one in 2020.
-John Higgins made maximums in both 2020 and 2024.
-Stuart Bingham made one in 2021 as did Kyren Wilson and Joe O'Connor in 2024.
-Along with Gilbert, Jak Jones and Mark Selby both made maximums in 2025.
-Fan Zhengyi also made a 147 in 2025.

-There were three maximum breaks achieved during the 2024 tournament, by Wilson in Group 3, by Higgins in Group 5, and by O'Connor in Group 7.
-There were also three made in the 2025 tournament, by Jones in Group 2, by Gilbert in Group 7, and by Selby in the Winners' Group.
-Three maximums in an event had only been achieved twice previously, the first being at the 2012 UK Championship, and the second at the 2017 German Masters.
+There have been 25 maximum breaks in the history of the tournament.